All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Prescription Requirements

 Sermorelin requires a valid prescription from a licensed physician, nurse practitioner, or physician assistant (depending on state scope-of-practice laws).
-You cannot legally obtain sermorelin for human use without a prescription.
+You can't legally obtain sermorelin for human use without a prescription.

 The prescription process typically involves: